leancodepl/flutter_corelibrary/README.md

 ),
 ```

-### MarkupWrapSpanFactory
+### MarkupTagSpanFactory

 You could wrap your tagged text into any widgets.
 To do so, define tag factory for specified tag.
-Tag factory could be only defined in the tagFactories parameter in `DefaultMarkupStyle`, that take as argument Map of pairs `tag`:`MarkupWrapSpanFactory`.
+Tag factory could be only defined in the tagFactories parameter in `DefaultMarkupStyle`, that take as argument Map of pairs `tag`:`MarkupTagSpanFactory`.
 It's done like that, so there's a guarantee that every tag has only one factory.
-`MarkupWrapSpanFactory` takes as parameters child `Widget`, that needs to be wraped with desired widgets and optional `parameter` taken from tag parsing.
+`MarkupTagSpanFactory` takes as parameters child `Widget`, that needs to be wraped with desired widgets and optional `parameter` taken from tag parsing.
 It returns WidgetSpan.

 ### DefaultMarkupStyle

 `DefaultMarkupStyle` is equivalent of well known `DefaultTextStyle`, but for the `MarkupTagStyle`.
 It apply markup tags styles to descendant `MarkupText` widgets.
-`DefaultMarkupStyle` also has `Map<String, MarkupWrapSpanFactory> tagFactories` parameter to wrap specified tagged text with Widgets.
+`DefaultMarkupStyle` also has `Map<String, MarkupTagSpanFactory> tagFactories` parameter to wrap specified tagged text with Widgets.

 ```dart
 DefaultMarkupStyle(